omcaree/node-mavlink/Readme.md

 var myMAV = new mavlink(1,1);
 ```

+If you wish to receive all incoming messages, regardless of system and component IDs, set them both to 0.
+Note that if they are set to zero you will be unable to encode/send messages.

 Additional arguments to the constructor are available to specify which version of MAVLink to use and which message definitions to load.
 A full constructor call would be
 ```